-Resolution: A formal decision made by the Board of Trustees that is recorded at the Clerk of Court's Office and can only be reversed by another resolution.
+Resolution: A formal decision made by the Barefoot Bay Recreation District that is recorded at the Clerk of Court's Office and can only be reversed by another resolution.

-Resources: A) Total amounts available for appropriation, including estimated revenue, fund transfers and beginning fund balances.
-B) Inputs such as personnel, computers, vehicles used by an organization to provide services to residents and internal customers.
+Resources: Total amounts available for appropriation, including estimated revenue, fund transfers and beginning fund balances.